-The board-certified geneticists and licensed genetics counselors at Northwestern Medicine offer comprehensive genetic services, including evaluation, counseling and health management related to cancer, cardiology, neurology, adult and pediatric conditions, as well as preconception planning and pregnancy-related issues.
+The board-certified geneticists and licensed genetics counselors at Northwestern Medicine offer comprehensive genetic services, including evaluation, counseling and health management related to cancer, cardiovascular disease, neurology, adult and pediatric conditions, as well as preconception planning and pregnancy-related issues.

 Human genome research has lead to a wealth of information.
 Northwestern Medicine is translating this new information into the knowledge you need to make informed decisions about your health, as well as about current and future pregnancies.

 Because of medical advances, early detection of disease often allows for more options for treatment and/or intervention.
 Therefore, it is important to be aware of your possible inherited risks as early as possible.